WLNE-TV: News operation

 In June 2009, the station launched the market's first (since the 1980s) 7 p.m. newscast on weeknights, filling the spot vacated by Entertainment Tonight, which was taken off the schedule due to the station's dispute with CBS Television Distribution.
 In March 2011, this newscast was replaced with infomercials, with the newscast airing only in the event they could not sell the time slot on a given day.
 After the station's sale to Citadel, this newscast was officially replaced with syndicated programming the following month.

 On April 5, 2011, WLNE announced a new programming lineup that included the addition of a 5 p.m. newscast on April 25.
 The station then began to shift towards video journalism, and all remaining reporters and future hires were required to be one-person bands.
 On September 13, WLNE became the second station in the market to broadcast news in high-definition, behind WJAR and just a week ahead of WPRI/WNAC.
 Along with the transition came a standardized graphics package used by other Citadel stations.
 The station received the company's standardized news set in August 2012.

 In weather segments, WLNE uses live regional radar from the National Weather Service local office in Taunton, Massachusetts, along with high-resolution satellite.
 The segments are presented on-air under the Stormtracker label.
 From 2012 to 2017, the Stormtracker Weather Team was certified as providing Southern New England's most accurate forecast by WeatheRate, an independent weather research firm.
 On July 19, 2012, WLNE became the first station in Southern New England to be recognized as StormReady by the National Weather Service.

 WLNE won the Massachusetts/Rhode Island Associated Press News Station of the Year award four years in a row from 1997 to 2000 and again in 2002.
 The station also won a regional Edward R. Murrow Award for Investigative Reporting two consecutive years.

-Due to its coverage area overlapping with Boston's ABC affiliate WCVB, the two stations share resources for coverage of southeastern Massachusetts.
+Due to its coverage area overlapping with Boston's ABC affiliate WCVB, the two stations shared resources for coverage of southeastern Massachusetts.